 Approximately two-thirds of this court’s cases have an oral argument before a panel of 3 justices.
 If a case is chosen for argument, the Clerk’s Office will send a Notice Seeking Information on Unavailability roughly six weeks before the scheduled argument date.
 Counsel of record and self-represented litigants who have properly registered to receive e-mail notice will be sent this notice electronically; those who have not registered to receive e-mail notice will receive a hard copy by U.S. Mail.
-(A link to the e-notification consent form is here .)
 The Notice requires that the recipient reply via e-mail or in writing to notify the Appeals Court of any pre-planned unavailability to assist the court in scheduling a firm date for argument.

 To the extent possible, the Clerk will schedule the oral argument to avoid conflicts.
 Once the oral argument has been scheduled, the Clerk’s Office will send a Notice of Argument, which requires that the recipient reply by e-mail or by mail to specify the name of the attorney or self represented litigant who will present oral argument for a specific party.

 Once the Notice issues, conflicts that would qualify as "grave cause" for a continuance should be called to the Clerk's attention by motion, with a copy to opposing counsel.